Ceelog/phpdoc-en/src/functions/arguments.md

 class="function">func\_get\_arg</span> and <span
 class="function">func\_get\_args</span>.

-The first example above would be implemented as follows in PHP 5.5 and
+The first example above would be implemented as follows in old versions of PHP:
-earlier:

-**Example \#17 Accessing variable arguments in PHP 5.5 and earlier**
+**Example \#17 Accessing variable arguments in old PHP versions**

 ``` php
 <?php